agama-project/agama-project.github.io/docs/user/boot_options/index.md

   :::

-- `live.password_dialog` Start an interactive dialog during the boot process.
+- `live.password_dialog`: start an interactive dialog during the boot process.
 This uses a nice dialog for entering and confirming the password.
 However, in some situations the full screen dialog might not be displayed correctly or some messages might be displayed over it.
 In that case you might use the `Ctrl+L` key shortcut to refresh the screen.
 If it still does not work then try